Serial Dilution Calculator

 chosen repeated dilution factor

 This page plans repeated dilution steps, not a one-off C1V1 = C2V2 answer.
 Start with one concentration basis, enter the stock and target, choose the per-step factor you would like to repeat, and choose the final volume for each tube.
-The result is a bench-oriented recipe showing each tube, what concentration goes in, what concentration comes out, how much to transfer, and how much diluent to add.
+The result is a step-by-step recipe showing each tube, what concentration goes in, what concentration comes out, how much to transfer, and how much diluent to add.

 First the calculator normalizes the concentrations inside the chosen basis only.
 The overall ratio is R = C_stock / C_target.
 For each repeated full step, it uses V_transfer = V_final / F and V_diluent = V_final - V_transfer, where F is the chosen per-step dilution factor.